countvajhula/racket-project/README.rst

 You still need to set some of these things up, but don't sweat, the whole process is well-documented and it should take you less than an hour.
 By the way, in case you were wondering, some of the badges above won't render correctly until you finish setting things up.

-In addition to the options here there are many other features you might need in your project -- for instance, running tests for individual modules instead of everything, continuous performance benchmarking via CI, and lots more that you might need depending on the nature of your project -- all of these are possible, but they are not included in the current template.
+In addition to the options here there are many other features you might need in your project -- for instance, running tests for individual modules instead of everything, continuous performance benchmarking via CI, and lots more that you might need depending on the nature of your project -- the template could be extended to support these, but they are not included out of the box.
 If you need something that isn't here, please submit an issue or PR.

 Setup
 -----